-Certain of the information below has been excerpted or derived from the Sherritt 2013 AIF, the Westmoreland 2015 10-K, and the 2005 Technical Report for the Sheerness Mine.
+Certain of the information below has been excerpted or derived from the Westmoreland 2016 10-K for the Sheerness Mine.
 Keith Wilson, P. Eng., of Norwest, has reviewed and approved the scientific and technical information in this section on the Sheerness Mine.
-Readers should consult the Sherritt AIF, the Westmoreland 10-K and the Sheerness Technical Report to obtain further particulars regarding the Sheerness Mine.
-The Sherritt AIF and the Sheerness Technical Report are available for review under Sherritt's profile on SEDAR at www.sedar.com.
-The Westmoreland 10-K is available for review under Westmoreland's profile on EDGAR at www.sedar.com.
+Readers should consult Westmoreland 10-K to obtain further particulars regarding the Sheerness Mine.
+The Westmoreland 10-K is available for review under Westmoreland's profile on EDGAR at www.sec.gov.